Matthew 22:34-40

 The kingdom's King reveals that all true obedience flows from supreme love for God and rightly ordered love for neighbor.

-34 But the Pharisees, when they heard that he had silenced the Sadducees, gathered themselves together.
+34 And when the Pharisees heard that Jesus had silenced the Sadducees, they themselves gathered together.

-37 Jesus said to him, “ ‘You shall love the Lord your God with all your heart, with all your soul, and with all your mind.’
+37 Jesus declared, “‘Love the Lord your God with all your heart and with all your soul and with all your mind.’

 The kingdom's King reveals that all true obedience flows from supreme love for God and rightly ordered love for neighbor.